-Issue Withdrawal Agreement No-Deal Key implications for UK employers When will the UK leave the EU?
-29 March 2019 However, if the Withdrawal Agreement is approved, there will be a transition period (see below).
+Issue Deal No-Deal Key implications for UK employers When will the UK leave the EU?
+29 March 2019 However, under the Withdrawal Agreement, there will be a transition period (see below).
 29 March 2019, unless an extension is agreed with the EU.
 Will EU-derived employment laws and ECJ Judgments still form part of the UK's legal system once the UK leaves the EU?
 Yes.
 During the transition period, EU employment law will continue to apply in the UK.
 This includes any new laws that are passed and ECJ judgments that are handed down during the transition period.
-The transition period is set to end on 31 December 2020, but it can be extended once if the UK and EU agree, by 1 July 2020.
-The final date by which the transition period will have to end is still being agreed - the EU has suggested December 2022.
-After the transition period, the 'No-deal' position will apply, except as agreed under the Northern Ireland backstop or future trading agreement.
+The transition period is set to end on 31 December 2020, but it can be extended if the UK and EU agree.
+Any extension must be agreed by 1 July 2020 and may be for either one or two years, which would take the end of the transition period to 31 December 2022 at the latest.
+After the transition period, the 'No-deal' position will apply, except as agreed under the Northern Ireland backstop (to the extent that the backstop forms part of the revised deal) or under any future trading agreement.
 Yes.
 The EUWA (see 'Key Terms') will convert EU law as it stands at the moment of exit into UK law.
 This includes both EU laws and ECJ judgments.
 EUWA provides that UK courts are expected to decide cases concerning retained EU law in accordance with pre-exit ECJ decisions.
 However, the Supreme Court can depart from ECJ decisions if it appears right to do so.
-If the Withdrawal Agreement is approved, be aware that the UK will need to implement any new Directives which take effect during the transition period (e.g. the revised Posted Workers Directive, and potentially the Directive on transparent and predictable working conditions in the EU).
+If a deal is approved, be aware that the UK will need to implement any new Directives which take effect during the transition period (e.g. the revised Posted Workers Directive, and potentially the Directive on transparent and predictable working conditions in the EU).
 Will the UK courts need to pay any attention to future decisions of the ECJ?
 ECJ decisions made during the transition period will be binding on the UK, and will become part of the retained EU law to be incorporated into UK law.
 Cases registered with the ECJ during the transition period will continue through the ECJ hearing process until completion.
-For up to four years after the end of the transition period, the European Commission can also bring infringement cases against the UK for breaches of EU law which occurred before the end of the transition period, the 'No-deal' position is likely to apply, except as agreed under the Northern Ireland backstop or if any future trading agreement says anything further about the ongoing influence of the ECJ.
+For up to four years after the end of the transition period, the European Commission can also bring infringement cases against the UK for breaches of EU law which occurred before the end of the transition period.
+After the transition period, the 'No-deal' position is likely to apply, except as agreed under the Northern Ireland backstop (to the extent that the backstop forms part of the revised deal) or if any future trading agreement says anything further about the ongoing influence of the ECJ.
 Under the EUWA, Courts and tribunals may 'have regard to' anything done on or after Brexit by the ECJ and the EU, but are not obliged to apply future EU laws and decisions.
 We are likely to see ongoing debate about the situations in which the courts can and will depart from ECJ decisions once EU law ceases to apply.